Efficiency and Growth

 Krave Beauty is a member of 1% For The Planet, where they donate 1% of their profits to global environmental protection projects.
 Krave Beauty also continues to support different environmental organizations.
 They also have plans to make their packaging even greener and have shared that they're running a Life Cycle Sustainability Analysis (LCSA).
 Krave Beauty is working to make their internal processes eco-friendly, source renewable energy, create a recyclable program, and present sustainability progress reports.

-Krave Beauty is always sharing its progress and the sustainability roadblocks they face.
+Krave Beauty is always sharing its progress and the sustainability roadblocks it faces.
 This transparency has helped them connect with their audience and build trust.
 Their honesty shows that even if they're not there yet, they're willing to do the work to become a more sustainable company.

 Stakeholders are invested in sustainability companies and want to be informed of their plans and accomplishments regarding their social and environmental efforts.
 In addition, aspects like social justice and eco-friendly practices will soon become something consumers expect from the brands they support.